 New research reveals that chia seeds can promote weight loss and heart health

-After disappearing from the pages of history for centuries, chia seeds were “rediscovered” in the mid-1900’s - and are currently experiencing a sort of renaissance as a popular nutraceutical and functional food.
-And, the modern “hype” around chia seeds seems to be justified, with a new review of studies confirming their powerful antioxidant abilities and potential for fighting heart disease and type 2 diabetes.
+After disappearing from the pages of history for centuries, chia seeds were “rediscovered” in the mid-1900s and are currently experiencing a sort of renaissance as a popular nutraceutical and functional food.
+And the modern “hype” around chia seeds seems to be justified, with a new review of studies confirming their powerful antioxidant abilities and potential for fighting heart disease and type 2 diabetes.

-News flash: Chia seeds are one of the most nutrient-dense foods on the planet
+Chia seeds are one of the most nutrient-dense foods on the planet

-They are also a valuable source of protein, providing 4 grams in a one ounce (28-gram) serving.
-(If you’re looking to measure chia seeds in conventional kitchen measurements, this amounts to about two level tablespoons).
 This makes chia seeds a respectable runner-up to tuna fish - vaunted for its high protein content - which clocks in at 7 grams of protein per ounce.
 Incidentally, chia seeds are a particularly useful protein source for those following plant-based diets, such as vegans and vegetarians.

-A one ounce serving of chia seeds also contributes substantial amounts of the minerals zinc and potassium, along with the essential vitamins thiamine (vitamin B1), riboflavin (vitamin B2) and niacin (vitamin B3).
-B vitamins help to protect against infection and influence energy levels, brain function and cell metabolism.
-Yet, with all these beneficial macro- and micronutrients, chia seeds offer up a very reasonable 137 calories per ounce – not much more than the calories provided by a commercial power bar.
+A one-ounce serving of chia seeds also contributes substantial amounts of the minerals zinc and potassium, along with the essential vitamins thiamine (vitamin B1), riboflavin (vitamin B2), and niacin (vitamin B3).
+B vitamins help to protect against infection and influence energy levels, brain function, and cell metabolism.
+Yet, with all these beneficial macro- and micronutrients, chia seeds offer up a very reasonable 137 calories per ounce - not much more than the calories provided by a commercial power bar.

 Fiber in chia seeds can promote healthy weight

-Incidentally, chia seeds’ high content of protein also makes them a valuable ally in the fight against overweight and obesity.
-Not only does high protein intake reduce appetite, but it has been shown to reduce obsessive thoughts about food by an amazing 60 percent - and to cut the desire for nighttime snacking by 50 percent.
+Incidentally, chia seeds’ high protein content also makes them a valuable ally in the fight against overweight and obesity.
+Not only does high protein intake reduce appetite, but it has been shown to reduce obsessive thoughts about food by an amazing 60 percent and to cut the desire for nighttime snacking by 50 percent.
 (And who couldn’t use a little midnight relief from obsessing over snacks?)

 Omega-3 fatty acids protect the heart

 In a review published in Molecules, the authors noted that chia seeds offer a grab-bag of potent antioxidant polyphenols, including caffeic acid, quercetin, rosmarinic acid, myricetin, and kaempferol.
 These can lower high blood pressure, a known risk factor for heart disease and stroke.
-And, their antioxidant abilities mean that they can scavenge the harmful free radicals that trigger oxidative damage to the heart, reducing the risk of potentially life-threatening heart attacks.
+Their antioxidant abilities mean they can scavenge the harmful free radicals that trigger oxidative damage to the heart, reducing the risk of potentially life-threatening heart attacks.

 That isn’t all.
 In a review published in Molecules, researchers noted that chia seeds contain omega-3 fatty acids, mostly in the form of alpha-linolenic acid (ALA).
 The team stated that these beneficial fats can help protect the heart against arrhythmias.